Frequently asked questions

 What experience/special interests do you have?

 I’ve a particular interest in trauma, anxiety and depression.
 My clinical experience ranges from working with families and carers of substance users, young adults in an education setting, mothers and daughters, parents and women.
+More recently, working with staff members of a large NHS site.
 I’m fascinated by the stories we live by, how they were created and how therapy allows people to edit and re-author their narratives.

 You can find out more about me here and here.